Convert Job

 • Whenever possible, use the Edit Job button to make changes to Jobs.
 We recommend reserving use of the Convert Job button for occasions when there is no other choice because it is disruptive, especially for those Jobs on which work has already begun.

 • Payments are deleted when Converting a Job, and must be reapplied.
-This is a straightforward process when the payment method was check or cash.
-But if the payment was on a Credit Card, post as Point of Sale or cash or check payment.
+This is a straightforward process when the payment method was check or cash, but not if the payment was on a Credit Card, post as Point of Sale or cash or check payment.
 If you cannot do this, duplicating the Job and dividing it by the already paid portion vs. the unpaid/future portion may be a better option.

 When to Use Convert Job

-Convert Job can be used to fix these Job-level issues:
+Convert Job can be used to fix these Job-level scenarios:

-2. Invoice Type: A Job's Fixed Schedule Invoicing should have been Per Visit (or vice versa)
+Invoice Type A Job's Fixed Schedule Invoicing should have been Per Visit (or vice versa)

-• Per Visit Estimation - On Jobs estimated using Per Visit, all Visits will contain the same Line Items (for example, Mowing and Pruning).
-Visits on Per Visit estimated Jobs should not be edited or added to.
-If you realize once the Job is in progress that various Visits should contain different Items, Converting the Job may be a viable option for you.
+Apply All Items to Each Visit On Jobs estimated using Per Visit, all Visits will contain the same Line Items (for example, Mowing and Pruning).
+Visits on 'Apply All Items to Each Visit' estimated Jobs should not be edited or added to.
+If you realize once the Job is in progress that various Visits should contain different Items, Converting the Job may be a viable option for you

-• Contract Total Estimation - Jobs estimated using Contract Total may be fixed to resemble Per Visit without Convert the Job by adding "Annual Total" to each applicable Line Item on the Job.
-If using, the Quantity of the Line Item should be adjusted to include the Total which should be divided among each Visit on the Job (for example, a monthly pruning of 2 hours should have an Annual Total quantity of 24 hours). mceclip0.png
+Specify Items For Each Visit Jobs estimated using 'Specify Items For Each Visit' may be fixed to resemble Per Visit without Convert the Job by adding "Annual Total" to each applicable Line Item on the Job.
+If using, the Quantity of the Line Item should be adjusted to include the Total which should be divided among each Visit on the Job (for example, a monthly pruning of 2 hours should have an Annual Total quantity of 24 hours).

 Convert a Job